-TODAY, WE HAVE A PLENTIFUL SUPPLY OF A HUGE RANGE OF FRUITS, SOMETIMES IN MANY DIFFERENT VARIETIES TOO.
+TODAY, WE STILL GROW A RANGE OF FRUITS, SOMETIMES IN SEVERSAL DIFFERENT VARIETIES TOO.

 Yet it wasn’t always that way and thousands of years ago, the very first preserves were created in order to store that goodness for year-round use.